OctopusDeploy/docs/CONTRIBUTING.md

 **Always use fenced code blocks with a language.** If no language is defined then highlightjs will guess the language and it regularly gets it wrong.

-### Docker Images
+### Docker images

 When referencing docker images, use the syntax:

 `!docker-image <org/image:tag>`

-This will get replaced with the most recently published version of the image.
+This will be replaced with the most recently published version of the image.

 #### Example 1 - with tags

 `!docker-image <octopusdeploy/octo:alpine>`

-would get replaced by:
+Will be replaced with:

 `octopusdeploy/octo:6.17.3-alpine`